ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

 [Loading a document within a map-reduce projection](../indexes/querying/projections#example-viii---projection-using-a-loaded-document) is **not supported** in a Sharded Database.

-Database response to an attempt to load a document from a map reduce projection:
+Database response to an attempt to load a document from a map-reduce projection:
 A `NotSupportedInShardingException` exception will be thrown, specifying "Loading a document inside a projection from a map-reduce index isn't supported".